Shaken or Stirred? An Analysis of MetaFormer's Token Mixing for Medical Imaging: Experiments

 \subsection{Classification}

 For classification, we extend the MetaFormer encoder with a classification head, averaging the final feature map to a vector via \acf{gap} and then linearly mapping it to the number of classes (see Fig.~\ref{fig:architetcure}).
-For optimization, we employ AdamW \citep{Loshchilov2019_Decoupled} with a weight decay of $0.1$ using the default learning rate of $1e^{-3}$, which is reduced by a single cycle of cosine annealing \citep{Loshchilov2017_SGDR} (\texttt{timm} implementation) to a minimum of $1e^{-5}$.
+For optimization, we employ AdamW \citep{Loshchilov2019_Decoupled} with a weight decay of $0.01$ using the default learning rate of $1e^{-3}$, which is reduced by a single cycle of cosine annealing \citep{Loshchilov2017_SGDR} (\texttt{timm} implementation) to a minimum of $1e^{-5}$.
 We found it beneficial to employ a linear learning rate warm-up during the first 5 epochs of training.
 We adapt the number of epochs to dataset size, targeting 35k iterations with batch size 128.
 The final model is selected based on the highest validation F1-score measured at the end of each training epoch.
 For the loss function, we chose cross-entropy with label smoothing of 0.1 and class weighting by the inverse root class frequency (clamped to a maximum of 10).
 Data augmentation consists of random affine transformations with a transformation matrix sampled from a zero-mean normal distribution with 0.1 standard deviation.
 For additional regularisation, we follow \citep{yu2022metaformeractuallyneedvision} utilizing stochastic depth \citep{Huang2016_Deep} and LayerScale \citep{Touvron2021_Going}.
 All images were bilinearly reshaped to $224\times224$.
-Given the scarcity of medical data, pretrained weights are often essential.
-This applies especially for self-attention, which converges slower and requires more data due to its weaker inductive bias compared to convolution \citep{lu2022ViTonSmallData}.
-Consequently, we evaluate two MetaFormer variants: The \emph{first variant} is trained from scratch, with the token mixer of all stages change to the specific experiment setting (denoted as $[T,T,T,T]$).
-Since there are no pretrained weights for all our deployed token mixers, we adapted the hybrid architecture of pooling, pooling, global self-attention, global self-attention, for which ImageNet weights have been made public \citep{yu2022metaformeractuallyneedvision}, as our \emph{second pretrained variant}.
-Here we keep the pooling in the first two stages and exchange the self-attention in the last two stages according to the experiment setting (denoted as $[P,P,T,T]$) and fine-tune the channel-\acs{mlp} of all stages.
-Notably, the third stage contains six layers (vs. two in the others), so modifying it changes most of the token mixers.
-To measure the improvement provided by the pretrained weights, we also train the second variant ($[P,P,T,T]$) from scratch (result shown in appendix Tab.~\ref{tab_ap:2p2t_scratch}).